sensu/sensu-docs/content/sensu-core/1.3/installation/installing-plugins.md

 1 gem installed
 [SENSU-INSTALL] successfully installed Sensu plugins: ["sensu-plugins-disk-checks"]{{< /highlight >}}

-### Pinning Versions

-We strongly recommend pinning the versions of any plugins installed in production.
-To install the [Sensu Disk Checks Plugin][3] and pin the version, use:
+To install a specific version of the [Sensu Disk Checks Plugin][3] with `sensu-install`, run:

 {{< highlight shell >}}
 sensu-install -p 'sensu-plugins-disk-checks:3.1.0'
 {{< /highlight >}}

+We strongly recommend using a configuration management or orchestration tool to pin the versions of any plugins installed in production.
+For more information about enforcing plugin versions with configuration management, see the [Sensu Community best practices documentation][6].

 ### Removing Plugins